micro-os-plus/web-jekyll/_posts/web/2016-03-03-web-new-look.md

 ---

-After the µOS++ IIIe project was migrated from [SourceForge](http://sourceforge.net/projects/micro-os-plus/) to [GitHub](https://github.com/micro-os-plus), a new web site was created, to replace the previous wikis.
+After the µOS++ project was migrated from [SourceForge](http://sourceforge.net/projects/micro-os-plus/) to [GitHub](https://github.com/micro-os-plus), a new web site was created, to replace the previous wikis.

 ## Migration to GitHub